 Each tool on this list leads in one of these areas.
 You might use them alongside Pendo or switch entirely; it depends on what your business needs most.

-❗DISCLAIMER: We aren't covering every tool in the market!
+DISCLAIMER: We aren't covering every tool in the market.
 Our focus is on highlighting alternatives that address some of Pendo's limitations for various use cases.
 The goal is to surface tools that serve specific business needs. |

 |---|

-Its GTM Context Graph processes 1.5B+ data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+Its GTM Context Graph processes 1.5 billion or more data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context shows not just what happened, but why, and which actions to take next.
-Your team can drive sales from the GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the API and MCP.
+Your team can drive sales from GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the API and MCP.

 For product-led growth teams already using Pendo to understand what users do inside their product, ZoomInfo answers the questions Pendo cannot: which accounts behind that usage represent real revenue opportunities, which are actively evaluating solutions, and how should sales and marketing act on those signals?